-The full Procedures for Dealing with Academic Offences can be found at: http://www.qub.ac.uk/directorates/AcademicStudentAffairs/AcademicAffairs/GeneralRegul ations/Procedures/ProceduresforDealingwithAcademicOffences/ deadlines.
+Whilst we hope your studies in Psychology proceed smoothly, unforeseen life circumstances and illnesses mean some students will inevitably encounter difficulties meeting assessment deadlines.
 The University's Exceptional Circumstances (EC) procedures are there to help students who encounter such difficulties.
 It is absolutely essential that all students who are experiencing any problems bring these to the attention of their Advisor of Studies as soon as possible, so we can put support in place and advise you of your options - preferably before coursework submission or examinations.
-Students with disabilities should consult the Disability Section on p.39 which outlines how to access disability support - disabilities are considered separately to exceptional circumstances.
+Students with disabilities should consult the Disability Section on p.42, which outlines how to access disability support - disabilities are considered separately to exceptional circumstances.